gabrielepongelli/FuzzyDoo/README.md

 ## License

-This project is licensed under the terms specified in the `LICENSE` file.
+This project is licensed under the MIT License - read the [LICENSE file](./LICENSE) for details.

 ## Contributions